jsms90/learning-angular/intern_onboarding/004_ajax/exercise_7/README.md

-# Angular 2 - Exercise 6 - AJAX
+# Angular 2 - Exercise 7 - AJAX

 Duration: 20 minutes

-In this section, we will use TypeScript to compose an AJAX service.
+In this section, we make an AJAX service.

-This service wishes to connect to the internet (localhost), and so needs to be able to talk to http.
+This service wishes to connect to the internet, and so needs to be able to talk to http.
 In order to do this we need to inject the necessary HTTP services into our app module.

 First import the HTTP module and make it available to our app by adding it to the global module (`app.module.ts`).
-I'm importing the forms module here too for good measure.

 ```
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';
-import { FormsModule } from '@angular/forms';
 import { HttpModule } from '@angular/http';

 import { AppComponent } from './app.component';
-import { FlickrComponent } from './flickr/flickr.component';
-import { FlickrService } from './flickr.service';

 @NgModule({
   declarations: [
     AppComponent,
-    FlickrComponent
   ],
   imports: [
     BrowserModule,
-    FormsModule,
     HttpModule
   ],
-  providers: [WeatherService],
   bootstrap: [AppComponent]
 })
 export class AppModule { }